isomerpages/isomer-conversion-scripts/README.md

 ```

 These files will need to be manually modified before the script can be run again.
 Ensure that all references to this file are also updated with the simplified name.

+#### Repair mode

+As eng, there were multiple times where we faced issues with the previous scripts, and things went wrong somewhere.
+To enable eng to improve velocity, this scrip also has a repair mode.
+When this is set to true, the repo will NOT

+1. create an amplify app
+2. not update any staging and master branches of the amplify app
+3. will make commits to the repo locally and merge them to the staging branch, but there will not be any pushes to remote
+4. not update the SQL commands

+The sole reason for this should be used for debugging files, and when there exists a large number of files to debug.

+To run this, run
+`npm run amplify:migrate -- -user-id=<user-id> -repair-mode=true` in the command line.
+The file would exist at `../<repo-name>` for debugging purpose.

 ### Email login migration